 Description Defines the channel behavior when it is in stop mode.

-Values PB, black screenEE
+Values PB (playback): The EditRec playlist is displayed on the EditRec output.
+EE: The EditRec input passes through the server and is displayed on the EditRec output.
 Default Value РВ